-Each day, many people from around the world meet at IFT to share ideas and spread knowledge.
-The Institute offers undergraduates a learning environment with a genuinely international outlook, aimed at enhancing their employability and increasing the quality and relevance of our research.
+People from all corners of the world meet each day at IFT to share ideas and impart understanding.
+The Institute gives its undergraduates a learning environment with an international outlook that enhances their career prospects upon graduation, and that increases the quality and relevance of research.

-Better to prepare our undergraduates for the challenges of a globalised tourism industry, IFT has taken a number of important steps.
-Our curricula are benchmarked against international standards and best practices, to provide students with all the tools required to succeed in their careers and pursue further studies either at home or overseas.
+IFT has taken important measures to equip its undergraduates to meet the challenges of joining the globalised tourism industry.
+Our curriculums are benchmarked against international standards and best practices, to give students all the skills they need to succeed in their working careers or in pursuing further studies, at home or abroad.